openbudgets/openbudgets.github.io/_posts/2016-10-28-cooking-budgets.md

 ### And for dessert?

 A basics section further provides valuable background information about [wealth](http://www.cookingbudgets.com/basics/), [the public sector](http://www.cookingbudgets.com/public-sector/) and [accrual accounting](http://www.cookingbudgets.com/accrual-accounting/).
 You are more than welcome to write or share a recipe.
-Contact [Cooking Budgets](mailto:chef@cookingbudgets.com) to receive help to get started.
+Contact [Cooking Budgets](mailto:chef@cookingbudgets.com) for help.